Connect and Thrive

 Curriculum Specializations

-Upon completion of the Foundations and Skills modules, educators choose a specialization track.
+Upon completion of the Regenerative Education 1 course, educators choose a specialization track for week 2.
 Each track includes a complete Global Care Pack (GCP)—a digital and physical toolkit of lesson plans, assessment frameworks, and field resources—supported by our ongoing online professional community.

 Pathfinders